marcelpetrick/DevNotes/BeenThereSeenThat/20230919_Munich_MLOps_Community_Meetup_nr3/README.md

 * works for BSH Home Appliances Group; now 100% daughter of Bosch; mission
 * Lead Architect and also Advisor and Lecturer
 * oven cooking, surface cooking, cooling, dish care, laundry care, small appliances
-* all new devices have something like a rapsberry pi: system-master; all devices can be connected to the internet
+* all new devices have something like a Raspberry Pi: system-master; all devices can be connected to the internet
 * one question o answer is maybe: make the device self aware: fridge can answer if you can still eat something
 * starting with computer vision; before already cameras in fridge
 * they noticed: we need some validation and quality gates: so they needed an MLOps platform